What Can You Compost From Halloween?

 Halloween decoration ideas with compostable elements

-Our resident Halloween queen, Reese, has shared many sustainable Halloween decor ideas, and most of them include lots of elements that are compostable.
+Our resident Halloween queen, Reese, has shared many sustainable Halloween decor ideas, and most of them include many compostable elements.
 Be sure to check out her posts for compostable Halloween decoration ideas:

 Why compost Halloween decorations

-When sent to landfills, organic waste does not decompose properly.
+Organic waste does not decompose properly when sent to landfills.
 The nutrients in the organic matter can’t feed the microorganisms in the soil properly and instead release methane, a potent greenhouse gas, into the atmosphere.
-Food waste and other organic matter in our landfills make for a giant environmental mess, and pumpkins contribute to this a lot around Halloween.
+Food waste and other organic matter in our landfills make for a giant environmental mess, and pumpkins contribute a lot around Halloween.

-If you don’t compost at home or have a municipal compost option, there are lots of compost pick-up services.
-There are several other similar organic waste collection companies in Philadelphia and many more around the country.
+If you don’t compost at home or have a municipal compost option, there are many compost pick-up services.
+There are several similar organic waste collection companies in Philadelphia and many more around the country.
 If you’re interested, see if something like this exists in your area.

 Organic waste collection companies like WasteWell, Back To Earth Compost, and Mother Compost, Philadelphia organic waste collection companies, even set aside additional organic waste collection days after Halloween to help ensure they can compost all the leftover Halloween fare after the festivities.
 Pumpkins, gourds, and other fall crop decor make up most of the extra Halloween compostables.